-BATTERY. - Check the level of the electrolyte frequently.
-Add approved water as often as necessary to keep the level at the point recommended by the battery manufacturer.
-24 keep operating expenses to a minimum.
+GENERAL. - Keep the entire plant as clean as practicable.
+Wipe off accumulations of dust, dirt, and spilled oil.
+Keep the generator commutator, slip rings, and brushes clean.
+Keep supplies of fuel and oil in air tight containers.
+Change the crankcase oil, and the oil filter element more frequently, as conditions require.
+GENERAL. - Follow a definite schedule of inspection and servicing to help in keeping the plant in good running condition, and to keep operating expenses to a minimum.
 Service periods outlined in this section are for normal service and operating conditions.
 For extreme conditions, such as continuous heavy duty, extremely high or low temperatures, etc., service more frequently.
 For periods of little use, service periods can be lengthened accordingly.
 Keep a record of the operating hours each day to assure servicing at the proper intervals.